 Employer Cost - This will be greyed out if “Employee Only” is selected above.
 Most fields for Employer Cost are the same as Employee Cost but the amounts and types will differ.
 The following information is different for Employer Cost:

 - Safe Harbor Matching Contribution - Employer match is automatically calculated for 401(k) Safe Harbor plans.
 These plans have specific rules.
-The match is 100% on the first 3% of deferred compensation plus 50% match on deferrals between 3% and 5% (4% total).
+The match is 100% on the first 3% of deferred compensation plus 50 cents on the dollar between 3-5%.
 If this is selected, the other fields are greyed out.

 - Based on - Wage or Employee contribution.

 - If an employee negotiated a higher match for a deduction, this can be overridden on the employee’s record.